cjmet/WeatherKitty/Project.md

 ### Project Current Work and Fixes

+- [ ] Test/Cache and Set/Cache Status, then Call or Not the API.
 - [ ] setup a local copy of ghcnd, and links, etc.
-- [ ] Fracking FireFox is Wonky.
-Firefox clips the left side scroll.

 #### Project Priority 2